nathanvid/infinitemage-website/content/chapters/chapter_0213.md

 A massive ring of light swept up everything and surged into Shirone's mind.

-A sound sharp and cold as cutting glass erupted.
-Then before Shirone's eyes, a perfect halo without an inch of error was born.
+A sharp and cold sound as cutting glass erupted.
+Then in front Shirone's eyes, a perfect halo without an inch of error was born.

 The speed of light rotating along the halo as a rail was literally light speed.
 Though it had emerged in separation form, Spirit Zone was still a magician's mind.
 With such a thing spinning in his mind, his thoughts were nearly paralyzed.